micronaut/rhythm-proxy/README.md

 ## Getting Started

 Rhythm Proxy can be used to make your Jenkin's radiator dance and play a song when all of the jobs go green.
+Thanks to [Okazari](https://github.com/Okazari/Rythm.js) for his awesome work on Rythm.js!

 It can be configured by changing the values in the `config.json`: